 The village is just 20 minutes outside of the picturesque Peterborough.

-Things to do in Lakefield, Ontario
+Things to do in Lakefield

 To get a feel for what Lakefield is like, look no further than its tourism website.

-“Lakefield has a gentler pace and friendly locals; inspiring people to visit for generations,” shares the sight.
+“Lakefield has a gentler pace and friendly locals, inspiring people to visit for generations,” shares the sight.

 The warm and inviting message is matched by the beauty and cozy feel when you arrive.